 Judi loves this aspect of her spiritual ministry.
 Marriage is an important institution for her.
 She met her husband when she was fifteen and will be celebrating their 50th wedding anniversary in 2020.
 “The ups and downs, the laughter, the tears and the fun times have helped me grow into who I am today.
 I enjoy being part of each wedding planning time and being the officiant on a couple’s special day.”

 Judi’s greatest passion is music.
 She has and continues to sing with several large choirs in Penticton.

 Each Wednesday morning, you will find Judi at the Penticton Regional Hospital volunteering at the SOS Café providing nourishment and a caring presence to those who walk through the door.

-Judi lived in Halifax, Nova Scotia from birth until she was in her 30s.
+Judi lived in Halifax, NS from birth until she was in her 30s.
 At that time her family began to move about Canada quite a bit, from Ottawa, back to Dartmouth, then PEI and finally out to British Columbia.

 Her degree in Health Records opened up some exciting employment opportunities.
 She was lucky to be part of the first team who worked at the Atlantic Veterinary College in PEI.
 When she moved to Penticton in 1988, she worked for Public Health in various capacities for 17 years.

 Judi was, and continues to be, a very active community supporter.
 Her biggest achievement in Penticton was to found and operate “Unicorn Productions” Theatre Company.
-For 7 years she created major productions in Penticton for children ages 7 – 17.
+For seven years she created major productions in Penticton for children, ages 7 – 17.
 All net proceeds of this group were donated to the OSNS (Okanagan-Similkameen Neurological Society).